ni/measurement-plugin-python/docs/README.md

         poetry new <name_of_the_project>
         ```

-    3. Add the `ni-measurement-service` framework package as a dependency using [poetry add command](https://python-poetry.org/docs/cli/#add).
+    3. Add the `ni-measurement-service` framework package as a dependency using the [poetry add command](https://python-poetry.org/docs/cli/#add).

         ``` cmd
         cd <name_of_the_project>
         poetry add ni-measurement-service
         ```

-    4. Virtual environment will be auto-created by poetry.
+    4. The virtual environment will be auto-created by poetry.

     5. Create measurement modules as described in ["Developing a minimal python measurement"](#developing-a-minimal-python-measurement)
         - Any additional dependencies required by measurement can be added using [add command](https://python-poetry.org/docs/cli/#add).